Harpreet88/Health-Matrix/README.md

 Findings show the large role stress levels and sleep quality play on weight change, particularly how poor sleep and elevated stress levels have a more pronounced impact.
 Participants from this study tended to experience more weight loss when connected with poor sleep.
-While weight loss tended to display a wider range for stress levels, we observed much consistent higher weight loss for the highest stress levels.
+While weight loss tended to display a wider range for stress levels, we observed much consistently higher weight loss for the highest stress levels.
 These results demonstrate how both physical and mental health causes difficulties when it comes to weight management.
 Although our combined model provides the most comprehensive result, it still poses challenges such as with multicollinearity as well as unmet regression assumptions causing limited explanation when it comes to our quantitative predictors.
 Regardless, after refining the model we should have statistical significance.
 Despite the fact that some assumptions were not met, and could not be corrected with transformations,